paithiov909/gibasa/README.md

 ## Overview

-Gibasa is a plain ‘Rcpp’ wrapper of ‘MeCab’, a morphological analyzer for CJK text.
+gibasa is a plain ‘Rcpp’ wrapper for ‘MeCab’, a morphological analyzer for CJK text.

 Part-of-speech tagging with morphological analyzers is useful for